0xricksanchez/like-dbg/README.md

 ## Usage

-Once you're set with the configuration, the usage depends on your scenario.
+Once you're set with writing/adapting a configuration, the usage depends on your scenario.
+The easiest way to get started, which is based on the `configs/user.ini` configuration is the following:

 ```sh
 tmux -f .tmux.conf